nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   and 8 optional fields (`Name`, `Phone`, `Email`, `Room`, `Date Range`, `Number Of Guests`, `Is Room Clean` and `Request`) and is supported by the `EditCommandParser` that extracts out each of the fields from their respective prefixes.

-The following activity diagrams summarizes what happens when a user enters an `edit` command.
+The following activity diagram summarizes what happens when a user enters an `edit` command.

 ![EditActivityDiagram](images/EditActivityDiagram.png)